 Greatness does not come to those who are afraid to take risks.

-So should you fear your future or not?
+So should you fear fear or be fearless?

 The answer is Yes and No…Be afraid of staying small, and strive to do one thing everyday that you’re afraid of, that forces you to grow.
 You can break through the idea of staying safe, by deciding that you have the ability to access all the resources you will need to stay safe.
 Trust your Self.
-Decide that you are a big-picture thinker, and you are not overwhelmed by the details…simply because you trust your brilliance and know that when you say yes, you always figure that shit out later!
+Decide that you are a big-picture thinker, and you are not overwhelmed by the details…simply trust your brilliance, say yes and figure that shit out later!

 Your safety is determined by your belief in your resources…your current ones and those which you have yet to gain.
 Your most trusted resources are your curiosity and ability to reframe your experiences.
 They, like you are ever expanding.
 Which means like you, they are infinite.
 Be fearless in the face the unknown.
 Be afraid of staying small…